jasminextan/twitter_coronavirus/README.md

 ```
 You can create a bar chart of the number of tweets that used #coronavirus for the top 10 languages.

-I'm a big fan of making things pretty, so I used `seaborn`, a Python visualization library based on `matplotlib`, to make everything prettier.
+I'm a big fan of making things pretty, so I tried to use `seaborn`, a Python visualization library based on `matplotlib`, to make everything prettier.
 You can find documentation for it here: [seaborn github repo](https://github.com/mwaskom/seaborn).
+Unfortuately, I was unsuccessful.

 ## Outputs